Jahb/WedDataManagement/README.md

 To connect to one of the running MongoDB instances:

 1. First, start up the docker container
-2. Then run the mongosh command on the desired DB image, one of `weddatamanagement_{payment,stock,order}-db_1`.
+2. Then run the mongosh command on the desired DB image, one of `{payment,stock,order}-db`.
     ```commandline
-   docker exec -it weddatamanagement_payment-db_1 mongosh --username root
+   docker exec -it payment-db mongosh --username root --password mongo
    ```
-   It will prompt for a password, use `mongo`.
    You are now connected and authenticated with the payment db.

 To run the python tests,